-If you feel totally exhausted in the morning, it’s time to hydrate!
+If you feel exhausted in the morning, it’s time to hydrate!
 When our body is dehydrated, we feel even more tired.
 Always drink a large glass of lukewarm water with a squeeze of lemon juice in the morning.
 You’ll see how it really boosts your energy.

 Do you know how much water you should drink every day?
 Enter your data now and find out about your liquid requirement:

-3. Movement and light help wake you up
+Movement will help wake you up.

 Did you know…

 …that chewing gum helps relieve sleepiness?
-This was the conclusion of a US study on the effect of chewing gum on alertness.
+This was the conclusion of a US study on the effect of chewing gum on alertness.(4)

 Perhaps you could take a power nap during your lunch break.
-A mini nap in between helps to recharge your battery.
-Make sure you don’t rest longer than 20 minutes though – otherwise you will be even more tired than before.
+Studies have shown that a short nap during the day helps to recharge your batteries.
+Make sure you don’t rest longer than 20 minutes; otherwise, you will be even more tired than before.(5)